kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 title: UI elements
 ---

-Contrary to the regular technical documentation, UI elements follow different guidelines and best practices for content.
-Due to the limited space you can use to convey a message,

-Here are the general guidelines you should follow when designing and writing UI elements:
+Contrary to the regular technical documentation, UI elements follow different guidelines and best practices.
+Due to the limited space you can use to convey a message, your UI text must be as precise and concise as possible.
+Here are some general guidelines you should follow when designing and writing content for UI elements:

-- Use active voice is action-oriented language, starting with a verb. it is preferred for any UX text, and especially for tooltips since they need to be brief and empowering.
+- Use active voice and action-oriented language, starting with a verb.
 - Use title case for short texts, such as labels or headings, and sentence case for messages and explanations, unless specified otherwise.
-- Use plural for the business object, as the user can generally process more than one object within the app.
+- Use plural for the object names as users usually interact with multiple objects within the program:

   ✅ Service Instances
   ⛔️ Service Instance

-- Use natural language.
-Some verbs may be similar in meaning but sound more or less natural to the reader.
-For example, from the pair "Choose" / "Select" or "Edit" / "Modify", the first verb sound more natural.
+- Use plain, natural language.
+Even though some verbs may be similar in meaning, they may sound more or less natural to the reader.
+For example, from these pairs of verbs, the first one sound more natural:

+  ✅ Choose
+  ⛔️ Select

+  ✅ Edit
+  ⛔️ Modify

 - Use the three-letter currency code instead of the currency symbol.
 This prevents ambiguity when multiple currencies share the same symbol.

   ✅ USD